bcherny/json-schema-to-typescript/README.md

 ## Custom schema properties:

 - `tsType`: Overrides the type that's generated from the schema.
 Useful for forcing a type to `any` or when using non-standard JSON schema extensions ([eg](https://github.com/sokra/json-schema-to-typescript/blob/f1f40307cf5efa328522bb1c9ae0b0d9e5f367aa/test/e2e/customType.ts)).
-- `tsEnumNames`: Overrides the names used for the elements in an enum.
+- `'x-enum-varnames'`: Overrides the names used for the elements in an enum.
 Can also be used to create string enums ([eg](https://github.com/johnbillion/wp-json-schemas/blob/647440573e4a675f15880c95fcca513fdf7a2077/schemas/properties/post-status-name.json)).

 ## Not expressible in TypeScript: